sathish136/cus-mof/replit.md

     - Session management system working correctly with real-time session tracking
     - License system updated to reflect "Live U Pvt Ltd" as the license issuer
     - Application server running successfully on port 5000 with full functionality
+    - Fixed timing display issues where local times were incorrectly converted to UTC
+    - Corrected attendance report timing from showing 03:25 to proper local time 08:55
+    - All database tables properly created and functioning
+    - Complete HR Attendance Management System operational with accurate timing displaysll functionality
     - Holiday creation and management now working properly after database setup
     - System ready for production use with all features operational
     - Fixed leave request creation functionality with proper date handling and employee ID mapping